 But to each his or her own.
 I do not think one company is better than another, just that each company does certain things better than the other.
 I think that's all to it.

-So to Teen Titans, we sadly say goodbye...
-For now.
-But here's a fix of Teen Titans goodness from my personal collection to ease the pain:
+But while we wait, here's a fix of Teen Titans goodness from my personal collection:

 It's my copy of The Brave and the Bold #54, published in 1964, featuring the very 1st appearance of the Teen Titans (Aqualad, Kid Flash and Robin).
 Aqualad, (Garth, the 1st Aqualad), Kid Flash and Robin unite to save a town from the sinister Mr. Twister!